osofr/simcausal/README.md

 ### Using networks in SEMs

-Finally, a new function `network` provides support for defining and simulating SEM for dependent data using a network.
+Function `network` provies support for networks simulations, in particular it enables defining and simulating SEM for dependent data.
 For example, a network sampling function like `generate.igraph.ER` defined below can be used to specify and simulate dependent data from a network-based SEM:

 ```R
 #--------------------------------------------------------------------------------------------------